Local Latent Space Bayesian Optimization over Structured Inputs: Methods

 One approach to adapting high-dimensional BO strategies is to apply them in the extracted latent space $\mathcal{Z}$.
 Because $\mathcal{Z}$ is a synthetic latent space, it's unlikely that the objective function decomposes additively over this space without explicitly encouraging this \cite{kandasamy2015high,gardner2017discovering,wang2018batched}.
 Likewise, $\mathcal{Z}$ is already a compression of the much larger $\mathcal{X}$, so methods that exploit low-dimensional substructure may not be effective \cite{wang2016bayesian,nayebi2019framework,eriksson2021high,garnett2013active}.

 \emph{Local Bayesian optimization} is a strategy that avoids over-exploration in these search spaces \emph{without} simplifying assumptions about the objective.
 Commonly this is done by restricting the search in each iteration to a small region.
-For example, \citet{TuRBO} proposes TuRBO, which maintains a rectangular \emph{trust region} centered at the current best input.
-Candidates are restricted to be in the trust region.
+For example, \citet{TuRBO} proposes TuRBO-M, an optimization algorithm which maintains $M$ local optimization runs, each of which is limited to search within its own hyper-rectangular \emph{trust region}.
+Each trust region is centered at the current best input found by a given run.
+Since \citet{TuRBO} found that TuRBO-1 is competitive or even better than TuRBO-m where $m > 1$ on most tasks, in this paper we focus only on TuRBO-1.
+Following \citet{TuRBO}, we will henceforth use TuRBO as short-hand for TuRBO-1.

 Adapting trust regions to LS-BO is straightforward.
 Suppose we have a VAE with encoder $\Phi(\cdot)$ and decoder $\Gamma(\cdot)$ trained on an unsupervised dataset $\mathcal{D}_{u}$ of structured inputs, and a supervised set $\mathbf{Z}$ of latent codes corresponding to labeled inputs $\mathcal{D}_{\ell}$ and their objective values $\mathbf{y}$.
 Denote by $\hat{\mathbf{z}}$ the \emph{incumbent} latent code corresponding to the input $\hat{\mathbf{x}}$ with best observed objective value $\hat{y}$ so far.